sssciel/TaskShift/README.md

 ## Description

-**TaskShift** is designed to increase the utilization efficiency of a supercomputer cluster managed by the SLURM scheduler — particularly for the **cHARISMa** supercomputer at the Higher School of Economics (HSE).
+**TaskShift** is designed to increase the utilization efficiency of a supercomputer cluster managed by the SLURM — particularly for the **cHARISMa** supercomputer at the Higher School of Economics (HSE).

 The system operates as a background service (daemon), triggered via a cron-like timer.
 Every Friday, it trains a forecasting model using **NeuralProphet**, and throughout the weekend it periodically evaluates the predicted load to decide whether to promote specific tasks for early execution.